 Employing the use of estrogen and progesterone from an outside source because the body’s production of these hormones has decreased.
 HRT is often used to treat symptoms associated with menopause.

-Hybrid Reconstruction uses both a small implant and natural tissue to reconstruct a breast.
-This can be a good option for thin patients who prefer natural tissue (flap) reconstruction but who do not have enough tissue to recreate their breast(s).
+Both of these methods can be a good option for thin patients who prefer natural tissue (flap) reconstruction but who do not have enough tissue to recreate their breast(s).

 A type of buttock flap procedure that uses tissue from the base of the buttock to recreate a breast.